ArgonneCPAC/diffsmhm/scripts/README.md

     Number of HMC iterations to perform.
 Default is 1000.
 * `--hmc-nwarmup`:
     Number of warmup iterations to perform.
 Default is 500.
+* `-f`, `--checkpoint-frequench`
+    Frequency of checkpointing HMC.
+Default is 100 iterations.

 Outputs:
 * `outdir/positions.csv`: